Contains the active ingredient mirtazapine

 Blister packs of 30 tablets.

-# Not all strengths, pack types and/or pack sizes may be available.
+# Not all strengths and/or pack types may be available.

 Each tablet contains 15 mg, 30 mg or 45 mg of mirtazapine as the active ingredient.